iAmMe27/WoD/Installation.md

 Once you've done the steps above, you can now set Steam to download Fallout 4 but ***do not*** install Fallout 4 to a protected folder, such as `Desktop`, `Downloads` or `Program Files` of any kind.
 It's best to create a new, dedicated folder for it using the Steam Library function somewhere on the root of your drive such as `C:\SteamLibrary`.
 A lot of people have a dedicated secondary drive for their games, keeping the OS install separate; using this secondary drive will also work.

 ### Start Fallout 4
-That's right - start the game.
-You need to let the game do its initial start up jobs such as creating registry entries and generating default config files.
-Once you've gotten to the main menu you can close the game again.
+Yup - start the game. ಠ_ಠ

 ## Wabbajack
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.